 Enjoy Bengala Dyeing at the Japan Heritage Site "Fukiya Furusato Village" | The Charm of Japan Red

-The Bengala dyeing experience at Fukiya Furusato Village is a special experience where you can experience traditional Japanese culture while feeling the historic townscape.
-Dyeing using natural materials that are environmentally friendly is gentle on both the body and mind, and allows you to create one-of-a-kind memories.
+The Bengala dyeing experience at Fukiya Furusato Village is a special experience that allows you to experience traditional Japanese culture while taking in the historic townscape.
+The dyeing process, which uses natural materials that are environmentally friendly, is gentle on both the body and mind, and allows you to create one-of-a-kind memories.

 Be sure to visit Fukiya Furusato Village and experience the charm of Japan Red!